msgtn/r0b0/docs/blsm.md

 | Electrical wire | Connecting motors | A couple meters worth | |
 | USB wall adapter | Powering the motors | 1 | Ideally 15W (5V/3A) or greater to supply sufficient power to the motors |

-### Wiring
-For the Dynamixel-powered configuration, [refer to the wiring documentation to set up the U2D2 controller with an external power supply](./wiring.md).
-For the Arduino-powered design,

 ## Software